Pullusb/storytools-docs/docs/tutorial/story-toolbar.md

 ### Move forward / backward

-Move the object in depth relative to camera.
+Move the object in depth relative to the camera.

 `Shift` : Precision mode
-`Ctrl` : Adjust Scale so object retain same size in camera frame
+`Ctrl` : Adjust scale so the object retains the same size in camera frame
 `Alt` : Constraint on horizontal plane

-> Note: even if you're in free navigation, The move is still relative to active camera
+> Note: even if you're in free navigation, the move is still relative to the active camera

 During transform, there is a hint color overlay:

-- everything in tinted red is behind object
+- everything tinted red is behind the object
-- everything in tinted blue is in fron of object
+- everything tinted blue is in front of the object

-The overlay can be customised or disabled in addon preferences
+The overlay can be customized or disabled in the addon preferences

 ![object move on forward axis](../images/tools/ST-object_depth_move_lite.gif)

 ### Rotate

-Rotate object on view axis
+Rotate object on the view axis

 `Shift` : Precision mode
 `Ctrl` : Snap on 15 degrees angles